taybart/search/README.md

 $ search -t what was ken thompons best piece of software

--> what was ken thompons best piece of software please make it short and sweet
+-> what was ken thompsons most impactful piece of software please make it short and sweet

 Ken Thompson's most impactful piece of software is widely considered to be Unix, which he co-created.
 [1]